Sawaj Mountain: History

 Sawaj Mountain stands out from the surrounding mountain range due to the blackness of its volcanic rock, which have been referenced in poetic traditions dating back to Arab poets who have sung about them and mentioned them in their verses.
 The presence of Thamudian drawings on the rocks and within the caves of the mountain range suggests that its foothills were once a habitat for ibexes, camels, and cows.
 Additionally, second caliph, Umar ibn al-Khattab, designated the area as a headquarters for charity horses.

 Sawaj is one of the mountains of the city of Hamma Dhiriyah in Qassim.
 It was known as "Sawaj Al-Hamma," in addition to other names such as "Sawaj Takhfa," due to its geographical location and the various appellations it has acquired over time.
-It is situated in close proximity to Takhfa Mountain and is also referred to as "Sawaj Al-Tanaa" due to its proximity to the city of Al-Shabikiyah, which is located below the mountain and was also designated as "Sawaj Al-Khail".
+It is situated near Takhfa Mountain and is also referred to as "Sawaj Al-Tanaa" due to its proximity to the city of Al-Shabikiyah, which is located below the mountain and was also designated as "Sawaj Al-Khail".
 The mountain is distinguished by its dark black color and volcanic rocks, which differentiate it from the other mountains in the region.
 However, the southern side of the mountain contains red basalt rocks.
 Historical texts and references describe the mountain as "a rectangular black mountain from south to north."
 The mountain is referenced in the works of Arab poets, including Al-Nabagha Al-Ja'adi.

 The mountain is situated on the southwestern periphery of Ar Rass Governorate, adjacent to the city of Al-Shabikiyah, which was previously designated as "Al-Tana'a."
 It is encircled by hills and mountains of Al-Qassim, and the mountain reaches an elevation of 1,254 meters above sea level.
 It is documented that Sawaj Mountain was the location of tribal settlements during both the Jahiliyya and Islamic eras.
 Among these tribes were the Banu Amira bin Khafafaf bin Amrou al-Qais, who resided there, as well as the Ghani tribe of Bahla.
 Some of these tribes still maintain a presence in neighboring villages, such as Nafi and Al-Athila.
 The region is currently inhabited by the Dhuba tribe, who are regarded as the sheikhs of the Banu Amr tribes from Harb.
 It has been documented that on the route to the mountain, there are ancient stone structures and appendages, which often conclude in circular piles of rocks that are believed to be graves.